 TO BE ADMINISTERED INTRAMUSCULARLY ONLY

-Preparation of Solutions – Should be dissolved in sodium chloride injection containing 2 percent procaine hydrochloride.
-The concentration of the antibiotic in the solution should not be less than 5,000 units per mL nor more than 10,000 units per mL.
+Should be dissolved in sodium chloride injection containing 2 percent procaine hydrochloride.
+The concentration of the antibiotic in the solution should not be less than 5,000 units per mL or more than 10,000 units per mL.

 Diluents containing parabens should not be used to reconstitute bacitracin; cloudy solutions and precipitate formation have occurred.